ucsb-cs9/s25/_lab/lab03.md

   - text = 'ab', seq = 'abc'

-- `locate_files(dir)` - The parameter dir is a dictionary that contains keys that map to either None OR dicts.
-If the key maps to None, it is a filename, otherwise it is a dictionary that needs to be traversed to extract its contents.
-The recursive function will return a list of the full paths of each of the files.
+- `locate_files(dir)` - Computers use a filesystem to organize files and directories on a storage device.
+Malware scanners, such as an antivirus scanner, need to traverse a computer's filesystem to look for suspicious files.
+For this part of the assignment, we will create a function to build a list of all files in a simulated filesystem.

+For this assignment, we will be using nested `dict`s to simulate a computer's folder structure.
+The parameter `dir` is a dictionary that represents a filesystem.

+    - If the entry's value is `None`, the entry represents a file.
+    - Otherwise, if the entry's value is a dictionary, it represents a folder.

+Like on your computer, folders may be nested inside several levels of folders.
+(This is why this problem lends itself well to recursion.)

+The function `locate_files` returns a list containing the full paths of each of the files.(The path represents the file's location on the computer.
+It is the sequence of directory names and a file name, each separated by a `/`.)

 ```
 # Example test